Svart Hona, Svarthona, or Swedish Black Hen

 They are often compared to/with the Ayam Cemani in looks, but from what we read online the Swedish Black Hen is much more practical.
 Combining practicality with bewitching good looks, this breed is definitely a conversation starter.

-We chose to raise this breed over the Ayam Cemani chickens because they are more cold hardy than the Cemani which are from Indonesia and therefore less cold tolerant.
-The Swedish Blacks also lay all season long unlike the Cemani which lay in cycles of about 20 to 30 eggs then the hen will take a break for anywhere from three to six months.
+We chose to raise the Svart Hona over the Ayam Cemani chickens because they are more cold hardy than the Cemani which are from Indonesia and therefore less cold tolerant.
+The Swedish Blacks also seem to lay longer over the year unlike the Cemani which lay in cycles of fewer eggs and without being the best broody.
 That was just not acceptable to us.
-Compared to what we read online(as we had no first-hand experience with either breed) was that Svart Hona are better foragers for free range as well.
-While I still can not personally compare the two breeds since we have not gotten any Ayam Cemani, I can say that they have absolutely no problems in cold weather, as they roosted right out in the wind this past winter, and they are great foragers.
+Compared to what we read online(as we had no first-hand experience with either breed at the time) was that Svart Hona are better foragers for free range as well.
+While I still can not personally compare the two breeds since we have not gotten any Ayam Cemani, I can say that they have absolutely no problems in cold weather, as they roosted right out in the trees this past winter, and they are great foragers.
 They are very friendly, but more flighty than some of the other family friendly breeds we have had(Orpington, Silkie, Swedish Flower), but it helps them to stay away from predators better than those breeds...which was a problem free-ranging the others.
 The LGDs are great at keeping two and four legged pests away, and do bark at big birds overhead, but hawks and owls are just too good at the snatch and grab jobs for the dogs to be effective.
-A good allert roo and somewhat flighty birds do a much better job of keeping themselves safe.
+The Svart Hona do a much better job of keeping themselves safe from all predators it seems.

-The Swedish Black Hen, or Svart Hona(which literally translates to "black female"), has the same fibromelanistic trait as that most coveted chicken breed from Indonesia, the Ayam Cemani.
-That is, virtually every physical feature outside and inside the Swedish Black Hen is the deepest black color.
-Some claim to see differences between the Ayam Cemani and the Swedish Black Hens –for example, the Ayam Cemani have been said to be more like gamefowl in body type– but the external differences are subtle and if they exist at all can only be discerned by a highly trained eye.
+The Swedish Black Hen, or Svart Hona(which literally translates to "black hen"), has the same fibromelanistic trait as that most coveted chicken breed from Indonesia, the Ayam Cemani.
+That is, virtually every physical feature outside and inside the Swedish Black Hen is black in color.
+Some claim to see differences between the Ayam Cemani and the Swedish Black Hens –for example, the Ayam Cemani have been said to be more like gamefowl in body type– but I can't really see a difference.
 Despite these physical commonalities the Swedish Black Hen has a vastly different history and has over the centuries adapted to a much colder climate than the Ayam Cemani.
 Also, Swedish Black Hens are even rarer than Ayam Cemani.
 A national poultry census in Sweden verified the existence of fewer than 500 Swedish Black Hens.

 The gene that causes fibromelanosis is a mutation that existed in Asia more than 800 years ago.
 The gene promotes the proliferation of black pigment cells.
 This same mutation may have made its way in chickens transported to Norway as many as 400 years ago.
 (Norway and neighboring Sweden have a complex and often bloody history, but suffice to say that for a period of time Norway was a state within Sweden until Norway won independence in 1905.)
 A landrace of exotic black birds flourished on what is now the Sweden-Norway border, and what had probably begun as a tropical transplant to this frigid region eventually adapted to the colder climate.
 Some sources suggest that Swedish Black Hens made their way to the Nordic countries from seamen who traveled from Mozambique in the 1800s, although explanations vary and are often vague.